 ChaCha, at one point, was a hugely popular text-message based question-answering system—similar to KGB, but free.
 During it's peak run in 2008, the system was accessed by millions of people from all over the world.

-Update: ChaCha eventually discontinued all Guide Roles and launched a new program called Apollo, which I was not familiar with.
+Update: ChaCha eventually discontinued all Guide Roles and launched a new program called Apollo.
 Apollo had a relatively short run and is now defunct.

 Traditional Mode - In Traditional Mode, transcribers earned $0.03 per completed and accepted transcription.